undo-ransomware/cuckoo-config/README.md

 families which are documented to upload the key to a remote service...
-Which either still have a local copy allowing recovery without payment, or remove the key entirely making recovery impossible even after payment (it's almost certeinly the latter).
+Which either still have a local copy allowing recovery without payment, or remove the key entirely making recovery impossible even after payment (it's almost certainly the latter).
 Bottom line: Using only `drop` won't lose much.

 Wait for image creation and compression, as well as report generation to finish (this waiting is a non-issue when batch-running samples overnight).
-If the report indicates that the sample did something, or the disk image is suspiciously large (60-80MB is typical for a dud, so anything beyond 100MB is very suspicious), extract the encrypted victim files using the `undumped.py` tool (where `$id` is the analysis ID as show in the report):
+If the report indicates that the sample did something, or the disk image is suspiciously large (60-80MB is typical for a dud, so anything beyond 100MB is very suspicious), extract the encrypted victim files using the `undumped.py` tool (where `$id` is the analysis ID as shown in the report):

 ```
 python /opt/cuckoo/utils/undumped.py $id
 ```

-Watch out for IO errors.
-Cuckoo does just pull the plug on the VM after analysis, so the filesystem can be corrupt.
+*Watch out for IO errors!* Cuckoo does just pull the plug on the VM after analysis, so the filesystem can be corrupt.
 If the victim files are affected, re-run the analysis with a longer timeout. `undumped.py` generates `/home/cuckoo/sandbox/storage/analyses/$id/undumped.json`, listing all files